LSU New Orleans: Organizations

-There are more than 120 registered clubs and organizations active at UNO, including roughly 15 fraternities and sororities.
-UNO Student Government is the official student government association.
+There are more than 120 registered clubs and organizations active at LSUNO, including roughly 15 fraternities and sororities.
+LSUNO Student Government is the official student government association.
 Registered organizations are separated into categories of either religious, honorary, political, professional, social, service, organizations, or special interests.

 Media

-The Driftwood was the UNO weekly newspaper and was published every Thursday.
-UNO also owns and operates WWNO, a local radio station.
+The Driftwood was the LSUNO weekly newspaper and was published every Thursday.
+LSUNO also owns and operates WWNO, a local radio station.
 WWNO began transmitting in 1972.

 Greek life

 The Greek community at the University of New Orleans is composed of about 15 fraternities and sororities.

 Colleges

-UNO has four colleges: College of Business Administration, College of Liberal Arts, Education and Human Development, College of Engineering, and College of Sciences.
+LSU New Orleans has four colleges: College of Business Administration, College of Liberal Arts, Education and Human Development, College of Engineering, and College of Sciences.
 The university also offers a bachelor's degree in Interdisciplinary Studies.